 - Over time, the main thing to consider is feeding frequency as your pup grows—starting with free-choice feeding initially to three times a day to twice a day.
 The amount of food you feed a dog should remain constant after 16 weeks of age for most breeds.

 Now that you know all there is to know about kibble vs. wet food, what about kibble vs. fresh puppy food?
-First things first: Fresh puppy food like NomNomNow is different from traditional wet food, and very, very different from kibble.
-And, as you'll learn below, a lot of it has to do with calories.
+Or even raw food?
+First things first: Fresh puppy food like NomNomNow is different from traditional wet

 Kibble Calories vs. Fresh Food Calories